susenj/cloudynotes/aws/storage_types.md

 23. Object storage in a s3-bucket in a region will never leave that region unless you specifically move them to another region or CRR
 24. A bucket owner can grant cross-accoutn permission to another AWS account(or users in another account) to upload objects.
 25. You can grant S3 bucket/object permission to- **Individual users** / **AWS account** / **Public** / **all authenticated users**

+## Elastic Block Store - EBS

+**Elastic Block Store V/s Instance Store backed EC2**

+**EBS **
+- Persistent
+- Network Attached Vrtual Drive
+- EBS volumes are block storage types.
+Suitable for database style data that requires frequent read and writes.
+- An EBS volume can only be attached to single EC2 instance at a time.
+- EC2 and EBS should be in the same AZ to get associated with each other.
+- EBS replication will also be done in the same AZ.

+**Instance Store Backed EC2**
+- Virtual Hard drive similar to hard disk allocated to VMs on a hypervisor
+- Limited to 10 GB per device
+- Faster than EBS because it's directly attached
+- Non-persistent over termination or stopping.
+Persistent over reboots only.